 Large and accurate pitch faders ensure it’s easy to manipulate the BPM of your tracks.
 The precise control makes it easier to beatmatch by ear.

 An excellent set of Key controls are also located near the pitch faders.
 You can set a Master Tempo or Tempo Range.
 Locking the Key is also accessible along with Key Reset.
+Key locking allows you to alter the tempo but maintain the Key of the song.
+A very important feature if you want to utilize harmonic mixing techniques.
 Backed by solid software you can easily pitch your tracks to what you need for a mix.
 Beat Sync is also available for those that want the software to keep things in time.

 The Pioneer DDJ 1000 offers a rich selection of pad performance modes.
 The 16 multi-color pads are a good size and feel great to use.